synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

 There are two broad organizing categories that apply:

-1. “Location” - Where the source files apply / where they are used
+1. "Location" - Where the source files apply / where they are used
-1. “File Type” - Source file language
+1. "File Type" - Source file language

-The possible “locations” and “types” are:
+The possible "locations" and "types" are:

 1. Inside a SNAP Node – this will usually be SNAPpy source files
 1. Inside the E20 Gateway – this will usually be Python source files